plone/Products.Marshall/Products/Marshall/doc/README.txt

 Installation
 ------------

-Installing is as simple as clicking a button, thanks to QuickInstaller.
+Installing is as simple as clicking a button.
 However, by default only the ``marshaller_tool`` is installed.
 After that, you need to add some ``marshaller predicates`` by yourself.
 You can do that through the ZMI.
 The interface should be verbose enough to tell you all that you need to know to be able to